grimme-lab/qc2-teaching/doc/apps-ex.rst

    In order to find the transition state, use the following steps:

    (a) Prepare the calculation with ``cefine``.
 Use the B3LYP-D3/def2-TZVP level
        of theory.
-Look at section :ref:`Short cefine reference` if you are unsure.
+Look at section :ref:`Keywords in control` if you are unsure.

    (b) Consecutively, calculate energy, gradient and hessian: